 #LancsBox allows you to work with existing corpora that are freely distributed with #LancsBox under a specific license.
+Two modes for corpus sharing are available: i) open access and ii) restricted access.
 We are constantly adding more corpora to this list.

 - 1. In the corpora tab, left-click on 'Corpus' or 'Word List' under 'Download'. - 2.
 This will open a window where you can select corpora or wordlists distributed with #LancsBox.
 By left-clicking on a corpus, you will be shown additional information about the corpus or wordlist, including the language, date, text type, license etc. - 3.
-Left-click 'Download' to download the selected corpus or wordlist. - 4.
+Review and agree with the corpus license. - 4.
+Left-click 'Download' to download the selected corpus or wordlist. - 5.
 Left-click 'Import!' to import your corpus into #LancsBox.
 By default, #LancsBox automatically adds POS tags to the corpus.